Norm Bacal, Author of ‘Take Charge,’ Interviewed by Mark Bishop on Business RadioX, Finalist Indie Excellence Award

 Toronto, CA—Norm Bacal, author of Take Charge: The Skills That Drive Professional Success, was recently interviewed by Mark Bishop on Business RadioX.
 A ground-breaking and innovative entertainment attorney, Bacal's book was also a finalist in the National Indie Excellence Awards®.
 The NIEA celebrates "independent publishing as a strong and vital sector of our industry.
 Recognizing excellence in all aspects of the final presentation, NIEA champions self-publishers and the independent presses who produce the highest quality books across a spectrum of metrics.
 Established in 2005, NIEA's entrants are meticulously judged by experts from various facets of the book industry profession including publishers, editors, authors and designers."

-?Mark Bishop, known for entertaining and informative interviews, was intrigued by Bacal and noted that the primary message is that "your career is in your hands, don't let anyone else take you off track from your ultimate goals."
+?Mark Bishop, known for entertaining and informative interviews, was intrigued by Bacal and noted that a key message from the book was that "your career is in your hands, don't let anyone else take you off track from your ultimate goals."
 The first segment focused on Bacal's unique legal and business career in building one of the leading entertainment law firms in Canada, Heenan Blaikie, and other key moments in his professional life.

-Bishop then got to the primary aspects of Take Charge: The Skills That Drive Professional Success.
-He asked Norm Bacal how everyone can "take charge of their future right now and get the tools to survive and thrive?

-"The starting point of the thesis," Bacal said, "was to really go back in time to the beginning of my career and figure out what was it that nobody actively went out to teach me, and skills that still aren't really being taught, in schools or otherwise.
+Bishop was then asked about the genesis of Take Charge: "The starting point of the thesis," Bacal said, "was to really go back in time to the beginning of my career and figure out what was it that nobody actively went out to teach me, and skills that still aren't really being taught, in schools or otherwise.
 I asked myself the question, 'Was my career experience a fluke, or was it the process of relatively simple ideas that could be reproduced?'
-So that was my starting point, I had already written my memoirs in Breakingdown, so I went out and interviewed 20 other professionals."
+So that was my starting point, I had already written my memoirs in Breakdown, so I went out and interviewed 20 other professionals."

 Listen to "TMBS E160_4_12_2021 Norman Bacal Author" on Spreaker